-Chances are a lot of your work and projects are done online.
+Chances are a lot of your work, and projects are done online.
 However, you and your boss may have a hard time prioritizing tasks that are more important than others.
 Because of this, a need for managers to use multiple online collaboration applications arises.
 Moreover, this is also the time when the necessity for the use of task management tools come in.

-Online collaboration tools help keep your manager, team members and yourself constantly updated with changes in projects that you may otherwise overlook.
+Online collaboration tools help keep your manager, team members, and yourself regularly updated with changes in projects that you may otherwise overlook.
 If there are many updates and modifications on the project instructions and project itself, updates are readily available in the control panel.

 Guide to Online Collaborations: Useful Tips, Tools & Apps

 The art of online collaboration has been slowly fine-tuned over a couple of decades.
 One could argue that...
 Read more

 @Work is a professional business app designed to provide mobile access to online learning, communications, and collaboration for companies of all sizes.
 They’re working to bridge the gap between traditional learning management systems (LMSs) and robust team management and communication tools.